 During the past week, elected officials from across the Commonwealth have criticized Entergy’s lockout of nearly 250 members of UWUA Local 369, arguing that preventing these workers from doing their jobs needlessly places surrounding communities at risk.
 Many of these workers have decades of experience running the 40-year-old nuclear power plant.

 "Entergy is making more than a million dollars a day just from Pilgrim alone, and it’s deeply alarming to know that the company places profits before worker safety and the wellbeing of our local communities," AFL-CIO President Tolman said.
 "Entergy’s unreasonable and callous actions are putting our entire region at risk, and they need to hear loud and clear that such actions are not acceptable in Massachusetts."

 Pilgrim and union officials spent nearly two months negotiating a new contract.
 Key issues included health care costs, safety and staffing issues.
-Earlier this week the union filed a complaint against Entergy with the National Labor Relations Board.
+Earlier this week the against Entergy with the National Labor Relations Board.

-At the end of May, Pilgrim's operating license was renewed for another 20 years, days before the original 40-year license was set to end.
+At the end of May, Pilgrim's for another 20 years, days before the original 40-year license was set to end.

-A local attorney has also filed a complaint against Entergy, alleging that the company’s housing of replacement workers onsite at the nuclear power plant violates local Plymouth zoning laws.
+A local attorney has also filed a complaint against Entergy, alleging that the company’s at the nuclear power plant violates local Plymouth zoning laws.